Weyl's law for singular Riemannian manifolds: Slowly varying volumes

-By \cite[Appendix B]{deHaan}, any non-decreasing slowly varying function $\vv$ is asymptotic to a de Haan function, which we still denote by $\vv \in \Pi$.
-Furthermore, by a smoothing result \cite[Thm.\ 3.7.7]{regularvariation}, any de Haan function is asymptotic to a smooth one, which we still denote with the same symbol $\vv \in S\Pi$ and which verifies that

-Moreover, it follows from the proof of \cite[Thm.\ 3.7.7]{regularvariation} that $\vv'(\lambda)>0$ for sufficiently large $\lambda$.
-Thus, we can assume that $\vv$ itself is smooth, strictly increasing, and satisfies \eqref{eq:SP}.
+By \cite[Appendix B]{deHaan}, any non-decreasing slowly varying function $\vv$ is asymptotic to a de Haan function.
+Furthermore, by a smoothing result \cite[Thm.\ 3.7.7]{regularvariation}, any de Haan function is asymptotic to a smooth de Haan function, which we denote with the same symbol $\vv \in S\Pi$.
+Moreover, it follows from the proof of \cite[Thm.\ 3.7.7]{regularvariation} that $\vv'(\lambda)>0$ for large $\lambda$.
+Thus, we assume that $\vv$ is smooth, strictly increasing, and satisfies \eqref{eq:SP}.

 We proceed with the construction in the case where $S$ is a submanifold of codimension $\neq 1$ or it is one-sided.
 The case of a two-sided hypersurface follows with trivial modifications.
-Choose a tubular neighborhood $U'\subset N$ of $S$ such that $U'\setminus S = (0,2) \times Z$, for a closed hypersurface $Z$.
+Choose a tubular neighborhood $\mathcal{O}\subset \KK$ of $S$ such that $\mathcal{O}\setminus S = (0,2) \times Z$, for a closed hypersurface $Z$.
 Fix a metric $\hat{g}$ on $Z$ and set

 where $f : (0,2) \to \R_+$ is a smooth function to be chosen later and meant to explode as $x$ tends to $0$.
-Extend $g$ to a smooth Riemannian metric on the whole $\M:=N \setminus S$, by preserving \eqref{eq:warped} on the neighborhood $U=(0,1) \times Z$.
+Extend $g$ to a smooth Riemannian metric on the whole $\M:=\KK \setminus S$, by preserving \eqref{eq:warped} on the neighborhood $(0,1) \times Z$.